-- The research gaps point to the lack of understanding of systemic/holistic approaches to improving agriculture and food systems which should be a focus on Horizon Europe, including co-benefits. - Systemic change will bring impact to a greater range of stakeholders, who should be involved in all stages of the research cycle, including consumers and citizens in general. - R&I budgets should enable the deployment, trialling and upscaling of known techniques and processes to address current challenges, whilst also focussing on new research areas. - Coordinated action on bringing together Horizon Europe priorities and actions with those of Member States R&I activities, and those of private interests could increase the R&I potential in Europe and deliver greater and more rapid change. - The choice of agri-food transition pathways will necessitate specific R&I. It is therefore essential that there is a close and timely relationship between defining the research needs in Europe with the political choices made around associated policies, such as the Common Agricultural Policy.
+- The research gaps point to the lack of understanding of systemic/holistic approaches to improving agriculture and food systems which should be a focus on Horizon Europe. - Systemic change will bring impact to a greater range of stakeholders, who should be involved in all stages of the research cycle, including consumers and citizens in general. - R&I budgets should enable the deployment, trialling and upscaling of known techniques and processes to address current challenges, whilst also focussing on new research into areas as yet unaddressed. - Coordinated action on bringing together Horizon Europe priorities and actions with those of Member States R&I activities, and those of private interests could increase the R&I potential in Europe and deliver greater and more rapid change. - The choice of agri-food transition pathway will necessitate specific R&I. It is therefore essential that there is a close and timely relationship between defining the research needs in Europe with the political choices.